ctjoy/docker-cron/README.md

 # docker-cron
-A example for how to use cron in docker
+A example of how to use cron in docker